dmyersturnbull/dmyersturnbull.github.io/contents/convention/documentation.md

                 return self._items[key]
         ```

-        1. This docstring serves no function.
+        1. The docstring argument list and return description serve no function.

     === "✅ Correct"